Bashamega/githubrepo-wp-plugin/readme.txt

 Key Features:

-1. GitHub Integration: Connect your WordPress site with your GitHub account seamlessly.
-Once authenticated, the plugin fetches and displays your repositories effortlessly.

 2. Repository Display: Use intuitive shortcodes or Gutenberg blocks to embed your GitHub repositories anywhere on your WordPress pages or posts.
 Choose from various display options such as grid layout or list view.